embedly/embedly-docs/features/image/index.rst

   The width that the image should fill.

 ``image_height`` (required)
-  The width that the image should fill.
+  The height that the image should fill.

 ``image_grow``
   Set to `true` if growing the image is allowed.
 Otherwise it will never expand